bhaveshpatil093/Project-SOC/README.md

-# ISRO SOC Security Analytics Platform
+# SOC Security Analytics Platform

 A security analytics platform with a Python (FastAPI) backend and a React frontend, using Elasticsearch for data storage and analysis.